ArminJo/PlayRtttl/README.md

 # Revision History

+### Version 1.2.1
+ - Natural is the new default style.
+ - New RTTTLMelodiesSmall sample array with less entries.
+ - Parameter now order independent.
+ - Modified oneMelody example.
 ### Version 1.2.0
 No Serial.print statements in this library anymore, to avoid problems with different Serial implementations.
  - Function playRandomRtttlBlocking() + startPlayRandomRtttlFromArrayPGM() do not print name now.
 If needed, use new functions playRandomRtttlSampleBlockingAndPrintName() + startPlayRandomRtttlFromArrayPGMAndPrintName().